cleanlab automatically finds and fixes label issues in your ML datasets.

 find_label_issues.
 The indices are ordered by likelihood of a label error (estimated via

-pred_probs, from your model must be out-of-sample.
-Never provide predictions on the same data points used to train the model – these predictions are overfit and unsuitable for finding label errors.
+pred_probs from your model are out-of-sample.
 Details on how to compute out-of-sample predicted probabilities for your entire dataset are here.

 3. Train robust models with noisy labels#